johe123qwe/github-trending/README.md

 ## Html

+* 【2024-04-26】[red-ninjas / himalaya-ui](https://github.com/red-ninjas/himalaya-ui) - Elevate your Next.js web development with our open-source UI library, offering a comprehensive suite of customizable components for building modern and user-friendly interfaces.
+* 【2024-04-26】[maester365 / maester](https://github.com/maester365/maester) - The core repository for the Maester module with helper cmdlets that will be called from the Pester tests.
 * 【2024-04-25】[FrontendMasters / front-end-handbook-2024](https://github.com/FrontendMasters/front-end-handbook-2024) - A guide to modern front-end web development / engineering.
 * 【2024-04-25】[rohanarun / Open-Agent-Studio](https://github.com/rohanarun/Open-Agent-Studio) -
 * 【2024-04-25】[milvus-io / bootcamp](https://github.com/milvus-io/bootcamp) - Dealing with all unstructured data, such as reverse image search, audio search, molecular search, video analysis, question and answer systems, NLP, etc.